ghosh/Micromodal/README.md

 ## Contact
 You can mention us on Twitter for any questions, suggestions or just send us funny GIF.
 We ♥️ GIF.
 #### Tweet some love   ![Tweet](https://cdn4.iconfinder.com/data/icons/flat-brand-logo-2/512/twitter-20.png)
-[Tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fghosh%2Fmicromodal&via=_ighosh%20%40knowkalpesh&text=I%20loved%20Micromodal%20library%20which%20provides%20accessible%20modal%20dialog&hashtags=Micromodal) about Micromodal and help us to spread the message about the importance of Web Accessibility and Inclusive design.
+[Tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgoo.gl%2FRHH3MC&via=_ighosh&text=Make%20your%20modal%20dialogs%20accessible%20to%20all%20using%20Micromodal.js%2C%20a%20tiny%20library%20for%20big%20change.&hashtags=a11y "Tweet about Micromodal") about Micromodal and help us to spread the message about the importance of Web accessibility and Inclusive design.

----

-> Built in Bengaluru and Bombay by Ghosh and Singh... 🤘
----